macOS 11 and 12+ (Big Sur and Monterey)

 First, get the latest Vanilla update.

-We released a fix that solves this issue in 99% of cases.
 Download the latest version from Vanilla's homepage here.
-If you are on Vanilla 1.2.2 or above and still experiencing this issue, proceed as below.
+If you are on the latest version and still experiencing this issue, proceed as below.

-2. Open System Preferences, click the Security and Privacy icon and choose ‘Screen Recording’ in the sidebar.
+2. Open System Preferences, click the Security and Privacy icon and choose ‘Accessibility’ in the sidebar.

 Still having trouble?
 Email me at [email protected]